visgl/deck.gl/dev-docs/RFCs/v7.x-binary/chunked-data-support-rfc.md

 Some layers are "row based" (or "instanced") in the sense that each vertex shader invocation deals with a specific instance (table row).
 In this case, each table row is associated with a fixed number of vertices (defined by the layer's primitive) and using the GPU buffers from the arrow chunks as instanced data will work very well.

-## Proposal: Support for Tesselated Layers
+## Proposal: Support for Variable-Primitive Layers

-Other layers are tesselated, and each row is represented by a variable amount of vertices.

-The way deck.gl traditionally makes data from the initial table available to the layer is by repeatedly copying.

-In this case it may be best to wrap the chunk containing the table information as a texture, and simply store a chunk element index in an index attribute to be used to reference the texture.
+See the separate texture attribute RFC.
+The idea is to use textures instead of buffers to represent columns for _variable-primitive layers_.

-Tesselation will have to be chunked as well.
-This guarantees that each shader will only use data in the texture representing the data for that chunk.
+In this case Textures should be chunked just like Buffers.
+The way data frame filtering works (by row) guarantees that each shader will only use data in the texture representing the data for that chunk.

 ### Proposal: Utils for Creating/Releasing Buffers for individual Chunks in an Arrow Table